How to Make the Most of Depth of Field

 If you have more than one camera and they have different sensor sizes, use the camera with the smaller sensor to achieve a deeper DOF.

 Street photographers often prefer to work with wide lenses, smaller cameras with smaller sensors and narrower aperture.
 The nature of street photography often involves stealthy photography and moving subjects.
-The greater DOF you can achieve the greater likelihood you will capture your subject in acceptable focus.
+The greater depth of field you can achieve the greater likelihood you will capture your subject in acceptable focus.

 When You Want A Shallow DOF